Establish HRMP channel with Turing

 About HRMP Channel

-An HRMP channel enables a one-way communication between two parachains.
-There are a few pre-requisites for a chain A to open a channel to chain B.
+An HRMP (Horizontal Relay Messaging Protocol) channel enables bidirectional communication between two parachains.
+In order for chain A to open a channel to chain B, there are a few prerequisites that must be met:

-First, both chains are already connected with the same relay chain such as Kusama.
+Firstly, both chains must already be connected to the same relay chain, such as Kusama.

-Second, once connected with the relay chain, a parachain can send XCM message to it, but not its other parachains.
-That’s why chain A needs to send requests to the relay chain, indicating that it wants to build a trusted channel with chain B.
+Secondly, once a parachain is connected to a relay chain, it can send XCM messages to the relay chain, but it cannot directly communicate with sibling parachains.
+This is why Chain A needs to submit requests to the relay chain, indicating its intention to establish a trusted channel with Chain B.

 To checkout what channels have been established on Polkadot and Kusama, check out https://dotsama-channels.vercel.app/#/.
 A request channel is shown by a dashed red line while and accept request is a solid teal line.